saad2134/marks-central/README.md

 ## How to Run
 - Method 1: Run the "marks_central.exe" file in build folder.
-- Method 2: Download Python and Run the "main.py" file in src.
+- Method 2: Download Python and Run the "main.py" file in src folder.

 ## Endnote
 Thank you for reading!